-The Scumbler is my newsletter.
-Subscribing guarantees you a steady stream of original essays, interviews with people doing compelling creative work, and notes on whatever else I’m obsessed with at the moment.
+The Scumbler is my weekly culture newsletter, where I publish interviews with people doing compelling creative work, personal essays and recommendations, and cartoons.
 Subscribing is a great idea for you.

 Subscribe to The Scumbler, and if you like it, tell a friend about it.
 What’s the worst that could happen?
 Social exile and a lifetime of regret?